jcowey/P3/pdfs/PDF_improvement_experimentation/discussion.md

 1. O.Berenike 4 in HTML: [Ast, Bagnall, Vanderheyden](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/89358/83988)
    - Here is the PDF in its [original version](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/89358/84248)
      - Each image precedes the transcription directly
    - and once the new floating transformation has been implemented, a PDF in its ['floated' version](https://github.com/jcowey/P3/blob/master/pdfs/PDF_improvement_experimentation/p3test_ast_bagnall_berenike_4_text_float_after.pdf).
-Comment by Leo Maylein on this version: "Hier müssen wir dann aber noch dafür sorgen, dass nicht einzelne Zeilen einer Edition umgebrochen werden (bullet point 4 below "After §22 the text of O.Berenike 4 514 is interrupted by the image under which line 3 of the text follows.") oder der Header eines Papyrus (siehe Seite 27) auseinander gerissen wird."
+Comment by Leo Maylein on this version: "Hier müssen wir dann aber noch dafür sorgen, dass nicht einzelne Zeilen einer Edition umgebrochen werden (bullet point 4 below "After §22 the text of O.Berenike 4 514 is interrupted by the image under which line 3 of the text follows.") oder der Header eines Papyrus (bullet point 5 below "After §93 "527.
+Latin ostrakon" follows ...") auseinander gerissen wird."
      - Now the images are placed whenever the system finds a place to put them.
      - In §8 the image is embedded in the middle of the paragraph, which is the introduction to O.Berenike 4 512.
      - In §12 (the second paragraph of the introduction to O.Berenike 4 513) the image is embedded/floated.
      - After §22 the text of O.Berenike 4 514 is interrupted by the image under which line 3 of the text follows.
      - in §60 in the introduction to O.Berenike 4 521 Fig. 10: 520 is embedded.
 In other words the image of O.Berenike 4 520 **!!!** is embedded in the introduction to O.Berenike 4 521.
 Fig 11: 521 is included after the translation of O.Berenike 4 521 and just before O.Berenike 4 522.
+     - After §93 "527.
+Latin ostrakon" follows.
+Here the first two lines of the "papyrological header" are interrupted by the image of the ostracon.
+The last line of the "papyrological header" is place below the image just before §94.

 2. Scholia minora to Iliad 1.1-12 in HTML [Lougovaya](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/98180/93353)
    - Here is the PDF in its [original version](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/98180/93354)